MarioRuiz/nice_hash/README.md

 NiceHash creates hashes following certain patterns so your testing will be much easier.

-You can easily generates all the hashes you want following the criteria you specify.
+You can easily generate all the hashes you want following the criteria you specify.

 Many other features coming to Hash class like the methods 'bury' or select_key, access the keys like methods: my_hash.my_key.other_key.
 You will be able to generate thousands of different hashes just declaring one and test easily APIs based on JSON for example.